mepranavpatil/aws-cloud-projects/project-3-auto-deploy/README.md

 Day 2	Automation Script	⏳ Pending
 Day 3	Auto Trigger (Cron/Webhook)	⏳ Pending
 📌 Conclusion

-This project establishes the foundation of a DevOps pipeline by connecting development, version control, and deployment environments.
-It highlights the transition from manual deployments to automated systems.
+This project establishes a complete CI/CD foundation by connecting development, version control, and deployment environments.
+Starting from manual 4-command deployments, we automated the process down to zero commands using Bash scripting and Cron scheduling.

+This mirrors production deployment pipelines: Push → Pull → Deploy → Serve.